aerosol/anxibits/_posts/2015-01-26-uncommon-things-for-common-tests.md

 ## Exporting all the tests

 Have you noticed the `t_NAME` convention for a test case I used in the previous paragraph?
-This is extremely handy when you choose not to use groups.
+This comes in handy when you choose not to use groups.
-They are useful, yup.
-But if you don't use them, try the following:

 ```erlang
 all_tests(Module) ->